 Local Civil Rule 83.2.
-Settlement of Actions by or on Behalf of Infants or Incompetents,

-Wrongful Death Actions, [and Conscious Pain and Suffering Actions (EDNY only)]
+Settlement of Actions by or on Behalf of Infants or Incompetents, Wrongful Death Actions, [and Conscious Pain and Suffering Actions (EDNY only)]

-(a) Settlement of Actions by or on Behalf of Infants or Incompetents.

-(1) An action by or on behalf of an infant or incompetent shall not be settled or compromised, or voluntarily discontinued, dismissed or terminated, without leave of the court embodied in an order, judgment or decree.
-The proceeding upon an application to settle or compromise such an action shall conform, as nearly as may be, to the New York
+- (a) Settlement of Actions by or on Behalf of Infants or Incompetents. - (1) An action by or on behalf of an infant or incompetent shall not be settled or compromised, or voluntarily discontinued, dismissed or terminated, without leave of the court embodied in an order, judgment or decree.
+The proceeding upon an application to settle or compromise such an action shall conform, as nearly as may be, to the New York State statutes and rules, but the court, for cause shown, may dispense with any New York State requirement.

-State statutes and rules, but the court, for cause shown, may dispense with any New York reasonable attorney's fee and proper disbursements from the amount recovered in such an action, whether realized by settlement, execution or otherwise and shall determine the said fee and disbursements, after due inquiry as to all charges against the fund.
+(2) The court shall authorize payment to counsel for the infant or incompetent of a reasonable attorney's fee and proper disbursements from the amount recovered in such an action, whether realized by settlement, execution or otherwise and shall determine the said fee and disbursements, after due inquiry as to all charges against the fund.